 Meet Jorge Joyal.
-He is 29 years-old, from Honduras, and a father to a six year-old daughter.
-Mr. Joyal told me he walked for two-to-three months with the hope of coming to the United States.
-The exercise in imagination written above is his life story.
-While his dream to come to the United States has taken a detour, Joyal, has been offered support and assistance by the Mexican government.
-He has applied for permission to work while in Mexico and hopes to have employment at one the high-tech companies offering employment assistance to refugees, asylum seekers.
+He is 29 years old, from Honduras, and a father to a six-year-old daughter.
+Mr. Joyal said that he walked for two-to-three months with the hope of coming to the United States.
+The above exercise in imagination is his life story.
+While his dream to come to the United States has taken a detour, Mr. Joyal has been offered support and assistance by the Mexican government.
+He has applied for permission to work in Mexico and hopes to have employment at one of the high-tech companies offering employment assistance to refugees and asylum seekers.

 On Tuesday December 4th, 2018, DIF accounted for a total of 2,331 persons residing in the shelter designated for families with children.